 The court found that the plaintiff’s activities did not constitute a significant physical change.
 Although the plaintiff testified that he had to use a chipping knife and hammer to open the sealed splice box, the court found this to be just a slight change to the building’s attributes.
 The court found the plaintiff had not raised a triable issue of fact as to the § 240(1) claim.

 Under § 200, owners and contractors are required to provide construction workers with a safe place to work.
-There may be liability when a worker is injured as a result of the manner in which the work was performed or as a result of a dangerous condition on the work site.
+There may be a liability when a worker is injured as a result of the manner in which the work was performed or as a result of a dangerous condition on the worksite.
 However, if the dangerous condition arises from the manner of the work, and the owner does not have supervisory control, the owner will not be liable.

 The court found the defendant made a prima facie case that it did not control the plaintiff’s work.
 The defendant did not provide the equipment or give him direction.
 The court granted the defendant’s motion for summary judgment as to this claim.